Thank you for your response

 (b) Supply of goods by the consignee to any other person, by an endorsement of documents of title to the goods, after the goods have been dispatched from the port of origin located outside India but before clearance for home consumption.

-*Newly inserted items to be applicable from 1st February 2019
+*Inserted later on and to be applicable from 1st February 2019

 For further information on taxability, read a host of articles by ClearTax: